pixelmatix/smartmatrix-docs/SmartMatrix/docs/postkick.md

 # SmartMatrix Display

-**SmartMatrix is now a retired product**
+**SmartMatrix Display is now a retired product**

-It's possible to make your own SmartMatrix Display using a SmartLED Shield, Teensy, and [free instructions](http://www.instructables.com/id/SmartMatrix-Dynamic-LED-Art-Display/).
+It's possible to make your own SmartMatrix Display using a [SmartLED Shield](shieldref.html), Teensy, and [free instructions](http://www.instructables.com/id/SmartMatrix-Dynamic-LED-Art-Display/).

 ## What is SmartMatrix?